Pattern hero

 Aluminium

-Advanced applications combine requirements for precision, information density, and mechanical durability.
-They mainly rely on fiber laser marking to achieve fine lines and high contrast, and on micro-percussion when wear resistance and mechanical marking depth are critical.
+Advanced applications combine requirements for precision, data density and mechanical mark durability.
+They rely primarily on fibre laser marking for fine line definition and high contrast, and on dot peen marking when wear resistance and mechanical mark depth are the determining factors.

-Specifically, laser allows for high precision, on the order of a few tenths of a millimeter, for graduations and fine text, while micro-percussion can achieve marking depths typically between 0.2 and 0.5 mm, depending on the alloy and settings, for durable markings on structural aluminium parts.
+In practice, laser marking achieves high accuracy — in the range of a few tenths of a millimetre — for graduation marks and fine text, while dot peen marking delivers marking depths typically between 0.2 and 0.5 mm, depending on alloy grade and process settings, for durably legible references on structural aluminium parts.

-These approaches are commonly used in aerospace, medical, or electronics, where traceability requirements often lead to combining a DataMatrix ECC200 code with metric or functional markers on the same aluminium part.
+These approaches are widely applied in aerospace, medical device and electronics manufacturing, where traceability requirements frequently call for a DataMatrix ECC200 code to be combined with metric or functional references on a single aluminium part.

-The choice of aluminium marking technology then depends on the balance sought between optical readability, mechanical resistance, and cycle time, which can range from a few hundred milliseconds to a few seconds depending on the marking density and complexity.
+Aluminium marking technology selection is then guided by the balance required between optical readability, mechanical resistance and cycle time — which can range from a few hundred milliseconds to several seconds depending on marking density and complexity.

 Pattern hero

-Aluminium, valued for its lightness, ductility, and excellent suitability for surface treatments (anodizing, painting, technical coatings), is particularly well suited for permanent marking by laser, micro-percussion, or scribing.
+Aluminium, valued for its low weight, ductility and compatibility with surface treatments (anodising, painting, technical coatings), is well suited to permanent laser marking, dot peen marking and scribing.

-These permanent marking technologies allow for sharp, high-contrast, or deep markings according to requirements, while ensuring good readability on raw aluminium, anodized, or machined surfaces, when the marking process is adapted to the surface finish.
+These permanent marking technologies produce clean, precise markshigh-contrast or deep as required — while maintaining reliable legibility on raw, anodised or machined aluminium, provided the marking process is suited to the surface condition.

-Thanks to this versatility, aluminium marking meets the traceability and compliance requirements of the automotive, aerospace, agricultural, medical, electronics, energy, and industrial machinery sectors.
+This versatility enables aluminium marking to address the traceability and compliance requirements of the automotive, aerospace, agricultural, medical, electronics, energy and industrial machinery sectors.

 gravure laser aluminium-pièce automobile